hireupau/octopus-release-buildkite-plugin/README.md

 ## Example

-A basic configuration, assuming you already have the relevant Octopus API Key and Server environment variables set for [Octo CLI](https://octopus.com/docs/octopus-rest-api/octopus-cli)
+A basic configuration, assuming you already have the relevant Octopus API Key and Server environment variables set for [Octopus CLI](https://octopus.com/docs/octopus-rest-api/cli)

 ```yml
 steps: